Scotch broth is an old-school British/Scottish recipe with centuries of history, my version features lamb cooked with pearl barley & veggies.

 - Once the vegetables have sweat down, add the diced lamb and black pepper, and stir to combine.

-- Drain the pulses that have been on soak and rinse them until the water runs clear, then add them to the soup, return the lid and cook for about 70-80 minutes or until the marrowfat peas are tender and cooked.
+- Drain the pulses that have been soaking and rinse them until the water runs clear, then add them to the soup.
+Return the lid and cook for about 70-80 minutes or until the marrowfat peas are tender and cooked.

 - Remove the woody stems from the savoy cabbage and then cut it into 1cm (just under ½") thick shreds, add it to the soup and cook for a final 10 minutes.
-The lid on or off for this section makes no difference.
+Having the lid on or off for this section makes no real difference.